Emergency room physicians are working on figuring out what is optimal to offer back pain

 don’t support this as they recommend holding off

 on imaging for 4-6 weeks of conservative care before imaging.
 (4) Maybe patients

-are letting the ER doctors know that they have been using
+are telling ER doctors that they have been using

 such care already?
 Not likely as only 34% of

 patients who go to an ER share with the emergency department